Cassandra99971/newRPG/README.md

 Elizabeth Aftion: curiousity, always tries to jump into action, never plans ahead but is stubborn to keep trying. wont give up. curiousity kills the cat.
 Crying child: great at hiding and getting into small places.
 Cries a lot and is stubborn in some scenarios.
 Always gets into trouble.
 Charlotte/Charlie: Charismatic, always can lift a person up. strong and couragous, curious and stubborn. but she can get into horrible situation and is too afraid to ask for help.

+It would be easier to great my own models and then display them on the dashboard when a certain word is typed/said. (activated by a word)